Catherine I, Empress of All Russia

 The cabin where Peter and Catherine lived while St. Petersburg was being built; Photo Credit – © Susan Flantzer

 Previously titled Tsar of All Russia, Peter was officially proclaimed Emperor of All Russia on October 22, 1721.
 In 1724, all of Peter’s sons were dead and the only other surviving male Romanov besides Peter was his young grandson Peter Alexeievich, the future Peter II, Emperor of All Russia.
-In 1722, Peter had issued a decree stating that the reigning emperor should appoint a successor during his lifetime and that anyone may be named as his heir.
-It may be that he had Catherine in mind as his successor when he had her crowned as Empress and named co-ruler on May 18, 1724, at the Assumption Cathedral in the Moscow Kremlin.
+In 1722, Peter issued a decree stating that the reigning emperor should appoint a successor during his lifetime and that anyone may be named as his heir.
+Perhaps he had Catherine in mind as his successor when he had her crowned as Empress and named co-ruler on May 18, 1724, at the Assumption Cathedral in the Moscow Kremlin.
 Even though Catherine had the title of Empress, Peter remained Russia’s actual ruler.

 On February 8, 1725, Peter I (the Great), Emperor of All Russia died at the age of 52 from a bladder infection without naming a successor.
 Catherine never left Peter’s bedside during his final illness and he died in her arms.
 A coup arranged by Peter’s best friend Prince Alexander Menshikov proclaimed Catherine the ruler of Russia.
 During the two-year reign of Catherine I, Empress of All Russia, the real power was held by Menshikov and members of the Supreme Privy Council.

 During her short reign, Catherine was happy to leave the job of governing to her advisers.
 She was interested only in issues regarding the navy as Peter’s love for the sea had also touched her.
-Catherine spent much of her time at Tsarskoye Selo (Tsar’s Village), 15 miles/24 kilometers outside St. Petersburg.
+Catherine spent much time at Tsarskoye Selo (Tsar’s Village), 15 miles/24 kilometers outside St. Petersburg.
 The estate had originally belonged to a Swedish noble.
-Peter gave it to Catherine in 1708 and it was Catherine who started to develop Tsarskoye Selo as a royal country residence.
+Peter gave it to Catherine in 1708 and Catherine started to develop Tsarskoye Selo as a royal country residence.
 In 1717, Catherine hired German architect Johann-Friedrich Braunstein to construct a summer palace that was named after her, the Catherine Palace.
 Her daughter Elizabeth, Empress of All Russia later remodeled the palace into the one we see today.

 Catherine Palace; Photo Credit – © Susan Flantzer